JesseEmond/blitz-2023-inscription/README.md

   option instead of sampling;
-- **not** _alpha_: power for the pheromone -- I removed this from computations to speed up processing (see the `Speed Optimization Ablation` section), which is not strictly equivalent to having it if we resweep _beta_, but this gave me decent results while being faster (allowing more iterations/ants).
+- **not** _alpha_: power for the pheromone -- I removed this from computations to speed up processing (see the `Speed Optimization Breakdown` section), which is not strictly equivalent to having it if we resweep _beta_, but this gave me decent results while being faster (allowing more iterations/ants).
 - _beta_: power for the heuristic when computing sampling weights;